 About J.David Simons

 J. David Simons was born in Glasgow in 1953.
 He studied law at Glasgow University and became a partner at an Edinburgh law firm before giving up his practice in 1978 to live on a kibbutz in Israel.
 Since then he has lived in Australia, Japan and England working at various stages along the way as a charity administrator, cotton farmer, language teacher, university lecturer and journalist.
-He returned to Glasgow in 2006 where he currently lives with his partner Sofia.
+He returned to Glasgow in 2006.

 His first novel, The Credit Draper was published in May 2008 by Two Ravens Press and was short-listed for The McKitterick Prize in June 2009.
 His second novel The Liberation of Celia Kahn, was published – along with a re-print of The Credit Draper - by Five Leaves Publishing in February 2011.

 STOP PRESS: Click on title to watch video preview of An Exquisite Sense of What is Beautiful STOP PRESS: Bestseller!
 On June 20th 2013, an Exquisite Sense of What is Beautiful reached number one in literary fiction for Kindle Paid downloads.
 It remains in the top ten a week later.